hapijs/hapi/API.md

         - `true` - any payload allowed (no validation performed).
 This is the default.
         - `false` - no payload allowed.
         - a [Joi](http://github.com/hapijs/joi) validation object.
-This will receive the request's headers, params, query, payload, and auth credentials and isAuthenticated flags as context.
+This will receive the request's headers, params, query, payload, app, and auth as context.
         - a validation function using the signature `function(value, options, next)` where:
             - `value` - the object containing the response object.
             - `options` - the server validation options, merged with an object containing the request's